adamsurek/httpcsharp/README.md

   - `OPTION` and `GET` methods are currently available.
 Support for other methods are in progess
   - Allows for the transfer of text and images
 - Basic file-based routing
-  - `SitePermissions` XML defines available files and request methods
+  - `Resources/SitePermissions` XML defines available files and request methods
   - `Resources` can be fetched